-SEI 2018 Instructors
+SEI 2019 Instructors

 Greta Bahnemann, Metadata Librarian, Minnesota Digital Library, University of Minnesota

 Greta Bahnemann is the Metadata Librarian for the Minnesota Digital Library, a position she has held since 2010.
 At the Minnesota Digital Library, Greta is responsible for implementing current metadata standards and best practices for the Minnesota Digital Library’s primary project, Minnesota Reflections, a cultural heritage collection of more than 280,000 items.
 She has also spearheaded a number of innovative projects the Minnesota Digital Library, including the creation of the MDL Primary Source Sets project and the implementation of new Geospatial metadata standards.
 Greta holds an MA from the Winterthur Program in Early American Culture and a MLIS from the University of British Columbia in Vancouver.
 She has already been involved with SEI: as a co-chair in 2014-16, and now as a presenter.

 Jesse Henderson, Digital Services Librarian, University of Wisconsin-Madison